tomvit/ja2mqtt/docs/configuration/main.md

     - name: house/smoke
       type: smoke
       pos: 2
+  alarm:
+    - name: house/siren
+      type: siren
+      pos: 1
+    - name: house/smoke
+      type: smoke
+      pos: 2
 ```

-Ja2mqtt utilizes the Jablotron topology to define MQTT events that can be published when there are state changes or events that ja2mqtt subscribes to for clients to control Jablotron sections or retrieve the states of the sections and peripherals.
+Ja2mqtt utilizes the Jablotron topology to define MQTT events that can be published when there are state changes or events that ja2mqtt subscribes to for clients to control Jablotron sections or retrieve the states of the sections, peripherals and alarms.
 See [protocol definition](ja2mqtt.md) for more details.

 ## Simulator